aiinuuazzariaa/aiinuuazzariaa/README.md

 # Hi there!, I'm Ainu Azzaria

-A student at the Ma Chung University Malang program S1 Information Systems with deep time discipline finish the job.
-Has communication and public good speaking, can negotiate effectively and understand market opportunities correctly.
+A student at Ma Chung University, Malang, Bachelor of Information Systems program with deep time discipline completed her work.
+Have an interest in Webiste Development, such as Frontend Web Development, and have good communication and public speaking skills.

 - 19 years old
 - Domiciled [Malang, East Java, Indonesia](https://goo.gl/maps/h3RJSPyYnfh77Lgm7)